 Feeling OK about yourself living with OCD

-NEWS: The Mental Health Community, in its ongoing efforts to fight the stigma of mental illness, has replaced the word 'CONSUMERS' with the wording 'PERSONS WITH LIVED MENTAL HEALTH EXPERIENCE' .
+NEWS: The Mental Health Community, in its ongoing efforts to fight the stigma of mental illness, has replaced the 1990's old word 'CONSUMERS' with the wording 'PERSONS WITH LIVED MENTAL HEALTH EXPERIENCE' .
 The word "Consumers" implies you are using the services of a provider.
 This is a disrespectful invasion of personal privacy.
 The LI OCD website has been updated to reflect this change in attitude.

-Warren's Therapy Tip of the Week - Anxiety over what is happening here and in other parts of the world (politics, wars, natural disasters, extreme weather) can exacerbate OCD.
+Warren's Therapy Tip of the Week - Anxiety over what is happening here and in other parts of the world (vacations, politics, wars, natural disasters, extreme weather) can exacerbate OCD.
 So can success in your career.
 OCD reacts badly to stress from any changes in life; good or bad.
 Use your RET (Rational-Emotive Therapy) techniques to stop upsetting yourself over things you have no control over.
 This should be discussed in OCD Support Group meetings and in effective therapy sessions.

 | How can I recover from OCD?
 Therapy:|